-The Korean nominal CPUE has been reasonably stable since 1995, apart from very low catch rates in 2004 and 2005.
-Both the nominal and average CPUEs increased slightly in 2019, so that the two points overlap (Fig. 14).
+Both CPUE series have been reasonably stable since 1995 (Fig. 14).
 In 2007 and 2008, the spatial distribution of the fleet shifted from its normal pattern to take catches from western and central fishing grounds in the Indian Ocean (An et al. 2008).
+In 2020, both series declined slightly and remain very similar.